Save our Country park

 New proposal to build on the Country park

 The proposal (ref.
-20/011655/FUL) was listed on Wiltshire council’s planning portal for comments from the public before being assessed by the Planning officer.
-The deadline for responses was Monday 15th February 2021.
-Here's a really useful blog about Wainhomes’ legal obligations to our town and a summary of objections to the development based on Wiltshire council's planning policies
+20/011655/FUL) was listed on Wiltshire council’s planning portal in spring 2021 for comments from the public before being assessed by the Planning officer.
+Here's a really helpful Woodshaw Meadows blog about Wainhomes’ legal obligations to our town and a summary of the many objections to the development based on Wiltshire council's planning policies

 What's happening now?